saif-farid-tech/Vision_Project_spring_26/CV_Research_Paper_DTD/README.md

 # CV_Research_Paper_DTD

+Here I uploaded all the outputs of all notebooks I ran, so that you can see the expected cell outputs.

+Google drive link for the models and results: https://drive.google.com/drive/folders/1ZfAq0Bh3faZbBcVGFI_wFM9BmZIOkBq0?usp=sharing

-Output root for every script and notebook in this branch.
-The expected layout once the experiment has been run end-to-end:
+This is the expected layout once the experiment has been run end-to-end:

 ```
 CV_Research_Paper_DTD/